hansbala/myncer/README.md

-# Myncer ↔️ [pronounced min-suh]
+# Myncer

-Myncer (short for Music Syncer) aims to be an all-in-one solution for keeping your music up-to-date across all streaming platforms.
+Myncer aims to be an all-in-one solution for keeping your music up-to-date across all streaming platforms.

 - Transfer playlists between music platforms
 - Sync playlists (hourly, weekly, bi-weekly, monthly)